 Enter President Obama, a long-time supporter of net neutrality.
 In 2010 Obama-appointed FCC chair Julius Genachowski drafted regulations that required ISPs to be more transparent and prohibited them from blocking online content.
 In a case brought by Verizon, a 2014 federal court decision struck down these regulations as an FCC power overreach.
 Genachowski stepped down, and Obama replaced him with Tom Wheeler, who was a big fan of consumer protections.

 After his appointment, Wheeler outlined his ideas for how the FCC could implement net neutrality — and pleased no one.
 The Republicans argued that his ideas went too far; and the Democrats, tech companies (including DreamHost), and the masses urged him to come up with something stronger.

 The idea gained traction when Obama himself also urged stricter network neutrality regulations.
 The pressure mounted, and finally, the FCC’s Democratic majority provided protections for network neutrality in February 2015.

-What Do the Current Net Neutrality Regulations Do?
+What Did Obama-era Net Neutrality Regulations Do?

 In essence, net neutrality became the law of the land.